XeroOl/notitg-mirin/docs/actors.md

 TODO
 * XML vs Lua
 * Name=
-* Commands and why they are bad style
+* Commands and why they are bad